jaccomoc/jactl/docs/pages/language-guide.md

   }
 ```

-Instance methods are associated with an instance of the class and reference to the fields within a method
+Instance methods are associated with an instance of the class and references to the fields within a method
 access the fields of that instance.

 Methods are accessed the same way as fields and then invoked using `()` just as for functions: